 What does the contrast "ETL developer vs. data engineer" mean?

-The contrast lies in their focus, with the former specializing in data extraction, transformation, and loading processes, while the latter has a broader role in managing data infrastructure and architecture.
+The contrast lies in their focus.
+The former specializes in data extraction, transformation, and loading processes, while the latter has a broader role in managing data infrastructure and architecture.

 How can you describe the opposition between ESB vs. ETL?